zarf-dev/zarf/docs/what-is-zarf.md

 &nbsp;

-## What it does
+## How it helps

-Zarf helps you get software to systems that need it _without_ dictating what that software is / how it's used.
-To accomplish that Zarf provides support for a few independent-but-related activities:
+Zarf supercharges the way you deliver complex, k8s-native applications to remote systems by reducing update preparation & installation to a few simple terminal commands.
+This support comes in two parts:

+A precompiled `zarf` binary, which:

-1. rolling multiple types of software into a single distributable package,
+- rolls numerous software types / updates into a single distributable package (while on an internet-accessible network), and

-1. unrolling package contents "into place" for use on production systems, and
+- unrolls package contents "into place" for use on production systems (while on an internet-isolated network).

-1. running a lightweight k8s cluster&mdash;called "the Zarf cluster"&mdash;to host services necessary for exposing package contents to downstream consumers (e.g. container images, git repositories).
+As well as a lightweight, long-running k8s cluster&mdash;called "**the Zarf cluster**"&mdash;which:

+- hosts the services necessary for exposing package contents to your isolated, downstream consumers.

 &nbsp;